 Program Requirements and Policies

-- For the bachelor of arts degree in the History of Art and Architecture, a total of ten courses (for a minimum of 30 semester hours units, or SHUs) are required.
+- For the bachelor of arts degree in the History of Art and Architecture, a total of ten courses are required.

 - All majors are required to take two courses that introduce broad fields and provide foundational training in the discipline.
 We strongly recommend that students take these classes early in their course of study, as they allow students to acquaint themselves with different fields and periods as well as the department's faculty.
 The two introductory courses are designed as a springboard to the more specialized upper level courses.

 - As with all humanistic disciplines, art history is underpinned by certain theories and methods; these are at work in each and every course, but they are the focus of FAH 100: Theories and Methods of Art History, also a required class for majors, which is normally taken in the senior year.

 - All courses used in fulfillment of a major must be taken for a letter grade (not pass/fail).